lmh4686/T2A2-_assessment/README.md

 Main usages in this API:

 - Generating JWT for every employee registration.
-- Authenticating employees for every access by requiring to pass their JWT.
+- Authenticating employees for every access except registering by requiring to pass their JWT.
 - Extracting employees' id from jwt and utilize it to get relative records.

 ## psycopg2